nathanielshak/advancedprogramming/Lesson2/README.md

 ### Fizzbuzz

-In the next exercise, we're going to do the following:
+Okay, this next one might be a bit tricky.
+Here's what we're going to do:

 Write a program that prints the numbers 0 to 100.
 However, on the numbers that are divisible by 3, print "fizz" instead.
 On numbers that are divisible by 5, print "buzz" instead. on numbers that are divisible by 3 **and** 5 print "fizzbuzz".
 Here's what your output should look like: